Skip to main content

 Families take many forms, all of which affect the health and well-being of their constituent members.
 Healthy foundations in childhood and youth — both within and beyond the family context — are powerful drivers of positive outcomes in adulthood and throughout the life course.
 Our faculty are studying key issues affecting children, youth and families — including poverty, abuse, neglect, trauma, foster care, domestic violence, disability, and parenting structures and styles – to better understand how to support families and, in turn, to ensure that families are sources of support for children and youth.
 Promoting the well-being of children, youth and families is a key priority for our faculty working to improve knowledge and provide needed supports that lessen or prevent negative outcomes.

-Faculty: David Ansong, Joy Noel Baumgartner, Betsy Bledsoe, Gary Bowen, Gina Chowa, Steven Day, Allison De Marco, Dean Duncan, Trenette Clark Goings, Will Hall, Todd Jensen, Michael Lambert, Paul Lanier, Melissa Lippold, Rain Masa, Emily Putnam-Hornstein, Rebecca Rebbe, Cindy Fraga Rizo, Ankur Srivastava, Virginia Strand
+Faculty: David Ansong, Joy Noel Baumgartner, Betsy Bledsoe, Gina Chowa, Steven Day, Allison De Marco, Ramona Denby-Brinson, Dean Duncan, Trenette Clark Goings, Will Hall, Hsun-Ta Hsu, Michael Lambert, Paul Lanier, Melissa Lippold, Rain Masa, Allison Metz, Emily Putnam-Hornstein, Rebecca Rebbe, Cindy Fraga Rizo, Ankur Srivastava, Virginia Strand

 Economic Security Research Group